 - 4.3.3 Any person involved in the operation of a private hire business with access to sensitive information, for example office managers and call handlers, will be required to provide the private hire operator with a basic DBS disclosure.
-The cost of the DBS will be the responsibility of the private hire operator. - 4.3.4 The private hire operator must keep a register of both drivers and staff who take bookings and dispatch vehicles and their DBS details which must be made available to the Council upon request and as part of the application (grant and renewal) process. - 4.4 Conditions - 4.4.1 The Council has power to impose such conditions on a private hire operator licence as it considers reasonable, necessary and proportionate.
-The following conditions will be attached to all private hire operator licences issued by the Council:
+The cost of the DBS will be the responsibility of the private hire operator. - 4.3.4 The private hire operator must keep a register of staff and their DBS details which must be made available to the Council upon request and as part of the application (grant and renewal) process. - 4.4 Conditions - The Council has power to impose such conditions on a private hire operator licence as it 4.4.1 considers reasonable, necessary and proportionate.
+The following condition will be attached to all private hire operator licences issued by the Council: